 Almost everyone experiences bad breath once in a while.
 But for some people, bad breath is a daily problem, and they struggle to find a solution.
 Bad breath often occurs after a garlicky meal or in the morning after waking.
 Other causes of temporary halitosis include some beverages (including alcoholic drinks or coffee) and tobacco smoking

 Bad breath is a topic that patients sometimes just don’t want to talk about but sometimes bad breath is a topic that your spouse or your loved one may ask you to speak to your doctor or dental provider about.
-Often seeing a local family physician or a physiotherapist in conjunction with a registered dietitian and athletic therapist is a great option to take control of this condition.
-Smart Food Now and exercise is also optominal for overall health.
+Often seeing a local family physician or a registered dietitian and athletic therapist is a great option to take control of this condition.
+Physiotherapy and exercise is also optimal for overall health.

 Bad breath is also called halitosis.
 Halitosis occurs for many reasons and it can be addressed by getting some advice from your healthcare provider.
 The simple things that people can do including drinking plenty of water, practicing proper dental hygiene such as flossing and brushing your teeth and your tongue and finally having a conversation with your family doctor or your dentist about the contributing factors to bad breath can be very helpful for you.

 Instead of spending a lot of time buying gums, mouthwashes, different toothpastes, and wondering what to do, it’s important to speak to your health provider about the reasons for bad breath.